-Understanding Nebraska's public investment in early childhood care and education is central to informed decision-making about funding and how those dollars are translated into quality care and education for young children.
-To this end, Nebraska's Public Investment in Early Childhood Care and Education, Fiscal Year 2019: Technical Report builds on the foundation of its predecessor, the technical report for fiscal year 2017.
-Establishing a chronological record of public investment in the early childhood care and education system is a body of work set in motion by the Nebraska Early Childhood Workforce Commission.
+Understanding Nebraska's public investment in early childhood care and education is central to informed decision-making about funding and how those dollars translate into quality care and education for young children.
+To this end, Nebraska's Public Investment in Early Childhood Care and Education, Fiscal Year 2021: Technical Report builds on the foundation of its predecessors, the technical reports for fiscal years 2017[†] and 2019.
+Establishing a chronological record of public investment in the early childhood care and education system is a body of work set in motion by the Nebraska Early Childhood Workforce Commission and continued by the Buffett Early Childhood Institute.
+Though this FY 2021 report is the first to include data about public investments occurring after the onset of the COVID-19 pandemic, the unique opportunities provided by COVID-related funding, the timing of the release of these funds, and how the influx of the funds may affect existing finance mechanisms of the early childhood care and education system warrant study.
+Consequently, a supplement to this report documenting how COVID dollars affect Nebraska's public investment in the early childhood system is planned.

-Released in January 2020, Elevating Nebraska's Early Childhood Workforce: Report and Recommendations of the Nebraska Early Childhood Workforce Commission, lays out a bold vision for Nebraska.
-The culmination of three years of work carried out by the Workforce Commission, the report identifies the early childhood workforce as essential to the social and economic well-being of communities and critical to the state's future.
+The contents of the current technical report demonstrate that Nebraska continues to pursue the bold vision laid out in Elevating Nebraska's Early Childhood Workforce: Report and Recommendations of the Nebraska Early Childhood Workforce Commission.Released by the Workforce Commission on Jan.
+30, 2020, the commission report identifies the early childhood workforce as essential to the social and economic well-being of communities and critical to the state's future.
 The vision-Nebraskans elevate the early childhood workforce to a priority profession benefiting all children from birth through Grade 3-calls for making investments in early care and education professionals a priority and recommends the pursuit of four interdependent goals-addressing workforce qualifications, fully funding the early care and education system, building public will, and engaging communities in implementation-to achieve that vision.